hetznercloud/cli/CONTRIBUTING.md

 ## Installing tools

-We recommend installing tools using [mise](https://github.com/jdx/mise).
-Once mise is installed and activated in your env, run `mise install` in this repository to install all required tools.
-Tools will then be automatically added to your `PATH` when entering the directory.
+We recommend installing tools using [mise](https://mise.jdx.dev/).
+After reviewing `mise.toml`, run `mise trust` and `mise install` in this repository.
+The pinned tools will then be available on `PATH` while working in the directory.
+See the [development guide](docs/development.md) for the complete setup and verification workflow.

 ## Generated files